Idealized 2D Cloud-Resolving Simulations for Tidally Locked Habitable Planets: Introduction

 Tidally locked terrestrial planets around M and K dwarfs are the most probable candidates for finding potentially habitable worlds beyond Earth.
 The lifetime of the host stars is longer than other main-sequence stars, and the distances between potentially habitable planets and the stars are relatively small, thus the transits of these planets are more frequent and significant, which means more opportunity to observe them.
 In this study, we focus on the climate simulations of tidally locked habitable planets, in particular on convection and clouds.

-Using atmospheric general circulation models (GCMs) or coupled atmosphere-ocean GCMs, previous climate simulations showed that the dayside of 1:1 tidally locked (or called synchronously rotating) habitable planets would be covered by deep convective clouds, and the nightside would be covered by low-level stratus clouds.
+Using atmospheric general circulation models (GCMs) or coupled atmosphere--ocean GCMs, previous climate simulations showed that the dayside of 1:1 tidally locked (or called synchronously rotating) habitable planets would be covered by deep convective clouds, and the nightside would be covered by low-level stratus clouds.
 The two hemispheres are connected with each other through a global-scale atmospheric overturning circulation, or called global-scale Walker circulation, with strong upwelling and low-level convergence over the substellar region and weak downwelling and low-level divergence in the rest of the planetary atmosphere \citep[e.g.,][]{joshi1997simulations,merlis2010atmospheric,Wordsworth_2010,edson2011atmospheric,yang2013stabilizing,menou2013water,kopparapu2016inner,kopparapu2017habitable,wolf2017assessing,salameh2017climate,boutle2017exploring,Haqq-Misra2018demarcating,Yang_2019_ocean,del2019habitable}.
-The atmospheric circulation is largely driven by the continuous stellar heating on the permanent dayside and the longwave cooling on the permanent nightside.
+The atmospheric circulation is largely driven by the continuous stellar heating on the permanent dayside and the longwave cooling on both dayside and nightside, especially for slow rotators.
 The dayside convective clouds strongly reflect the stellar radiation, increase the planetary albedo, and thereby cool the surface.
 These clouds make the inner edge of the habitable zone be closer to the host stars, expanding the width of the habitable zone.
+The rotation rate of the planet can also strongly affect the climate \citep[e.g.,][]{kopparapu2017habitable, Haqq-Misra2018demarcating}.
+For fast rotators, clouds are stretched towards the nightside and form a band along the equatorial area, and thus their planetary albedo is relatively lower than those of slowly rotating planets.
+Faster rotation rates can also lead to smaller day-night temperature contrast due to stronger equatorial superrotation and more effective energy transport from the dayside to the nightside.